Minding the gap: GW190521 as a straddling binary: Conclusions

 \section{Conclusions}

 GW190521 is one of the most surprising and important BBH merger detections to date.
 When analyzed with uninformative priors, both component masses of GW190521 fall within the PISN mass gap.
-This implies either a breakdown of our basic understanding of stellar explosions, or the existence of novel processes such as hierarchical mergers of smaller black holes or stellar mergers.
-We emphasize that double mass-gap BBHs are expected to be exceedingly rare, accounting for at most 0.1\% of the inferred LIGO/Virgo rate.
+This implies either a breakdown of our basic understanding of stellar explosions, or implies the existence of novel processes such as hierarchical mergers of smaller black holes or stellar mergers~\citep{2020arXiv200905065F,2020arXiv201000705R}.

-In this paper we have analyzed GW190521 with population-informed priors, under the assumption that a merger with at most one mass-gap BH is \emph{a priori} more likely than a double mass-gap merger.
-We have used the existing population of BBH detections to set a mass prior on the secondary BH (which, although it falls predominantly in the gap, has non-zero support below the gap).
+In this paper we have analyzed GW190521 with population-informed priors, under the assumption that, given previous BBH observations and theoretical guidance, a merger with at most one mass-gap BH is \emph{a priori} more likely than a double mass-gap merger.
+We have used the existing population of BBH detections to set a mass prior on the secondary BH (which has non-zero support below the gap).
 With this prior applied only to the secondary, we naturally find that the primary black hole has significant support {\em above}\/ the gap, making GW190521 the first observed merger between a stellar-mass BH and an IMBH.
-We also analyze GW190521 with an astrophysically-informed prior that there exists a gap of width 75\,\msun.
+We also analyze GW190521 with an astrophysically-informed prior that assumes that there exists a gap of width $>75\,\msun$.
 In this case, we again find that GW190521 consists of a straddling binary, with component masses on either side of the gap.
 Such a straddling binary fits with stellar theory, and does not necessarily require more speculative or unusual formation channels.
+Of course, the straddling configuration cannot exclude such alternative formation channels, as scenarios that populate the mass gap, including hierarchical mergers, may also produce BHs above the gap.